hexylena/argparse2tool/README.md

 and continue writing code as normal.
 All functions are passed straight through to argparse, but gxargparse captures them and copies some information along the way.
-This information captured is used to produce [https://github.com/erasche/galaxyxml](Galaxy Tool XML) when it's requested with the `--generate_galaxy_xml` flag
+This information captured is used to produce [Galaxy Tool XML](https://github.com/erasche/galaxyxml) when it's requested with the `--generate_galaxy_xml` flag

 ## How it works